 As part of the City's effort to help customers save water, a program has been developed to provide free water conservation surveys for City of Thousand Oaks water customers.
 Please call the Municipal Service Center at 805-375-5747 to make an appointment.

-All three water purveyors offer a free water survey.
-Click here if your water purveyor is California Water Service or California American Water Co. to contact them to request a survey.
+All three of the City's water purveyors offer free water surveys.
+If your water purveyor is California Water Service or California American Water Company, contact them to request a survey.